bhartiy/learnsellacious/pages/24.import/16.export-orders/default.md

 **Date** : 11-08-2021
 **Compatibility** : Sellacious v2.0.0-rc5

-This feature enable you to export the orders from the shop in csv format.
+**Importer needs to installed** to export the orders from the shop in csv format.
 Orders can be exported by two methods-

 1. From orders view by export orders
 2. From orders importer template